CortexIntelligentAutomation/docs/content/en/docs/2023.9/Reference/Blocks/data-storage/wait-for-collection/wait-for-collection-to-exist-block.md

 ### Case Sensitivity

-[Collection Name][Collection Name Property] is case insensitive (e.g. 'Collection' is the same as 'collection'), so trying to wait for a [Data Storage Collection] named `"Collection"` to exist while `"COLLECTION"` already exists would progress as in this example: [Wait For a Data Storage Collection That Already Exists to Exist][Collection Already Exists].
+[Collection Name][Collection Name Property] is case insensitive (e.g. 'Collection' is the same as 'collection'), so trying to wait for a [Data Storage Collection] named `"Collection"` to exist while `"COLLECTION"` already exists would cause the execution to progress as in this example: [Wait For a Data Storage Collection That Already Exists to Exist][Collection Already Exists].

 [Collection Scope Property]: {{< ref "#collection-scope" >}}
 [Collection Name Property]: {{< ref "#collection-name" >}}